starkinfra/sdk-python/README.md

 ### Query IssuingWithdrawals

-You can get a list of created invoices given some filters.
+You can get a list of created withdrawals given some filters.

 ```python
 import starkinfra